sizhky/carla-dataset-runner/README.md

+# Instructions to save Object Detection Images
+After installing Carla from below instructions, refer to [save-obj-detection-files.md](save-obj-detection-files.md) for more details

 # Carla (0.9.6) dataset collector :car: :floppy_disk:

 Script used for collecting data on CARLA version 0.9.6.
 This repository was created mainly by adapting the example python scripts from the carla repository.